aphalo/ggpmisc/README.md

 annotations and highlighting related to fitted models and data summaries.
 Data summaries shown as text, tables or equations are implemented.
-Package ‘**ggpmisc**’ continues to give access to extensions moved to package ‘**ggpextra**’.
+Package ‘**ggpmisc**’ continues to give access to extensions moved to package ‘**ggpp**’.
 New geoms support insets in ggplots.
 The grammar of graphics is extended to support native plot coordinates (npc) so that annotations can be easily positioned using special geometries and scales.
 New position functions facilitate the